facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }

 $obiwan = new Master();
+echo $obiwan->useTheForce();
-echo $obiwan->useTheForce(); // returns light
+// light
 $anakin = new Padawan();
+echo $anakin->useTheForce();
-echo $anakin->useTheForce(); // returns dark
+// dark
 ```

 That's how late static bindings feature works.
 `self`, being a static reference to the current class, is resolved using the class in which the method belongs.
 On the other hand, late static bindings feature with the keyword `static` goes beyond that limitation, by referencing the class that was initally called at runtime.
+It's safe to use late stating bindings with constants?
+Again, it's probably a matter of approach.
+Constants shouldn't but allowed to change, but in case, be sure that the things you do can't reveal unpleasant surprises, because maybe you expect the light side of the force and the dark side is what you get.

 # Conclusion